An Shorlán, Drumaweir, Greencastle, Inishowen, County Donegal, Ireland.

 Extensive gardens to the front and rear of the property making it ideal for children and pets at play.
 This property is a great hit with dog owners.
 The owner has also provided goalposts, trampoline and a selection of toys for our younger visitors.

 A Large outdoor garden shed is provided for storage.

 Cot, highchair and reliable babysitter are available on request.

 Pets are welcome at An Shorlán.

-An Shorlán is an ideal touring base for Inishowen and the Causeway Coastline via the Car Ferry at the Harbour in Greencastle.
+An Shorlán is an ideal touring base for Inishowen, discover the hidden gems along the Wild Atlantic Way.
+Tour the Causeway Coastline via the Car Ferry at the Harbour in Greencastle.